shaunadam/pytrade/v5/PROJECT_STATUS.md

 - Updated main.py to use argparse for better control over operations

 ## Next Steps
-- [ ] Improve UI of dash app to make it more user friendly and setup for future expansion.
-Allow user to pick indicators.
-Setup tabs.
+- [ ] Setup tabs to make dash app look nice and setup for future expansion.
+Use dark theme.
+- [ ] Allow user to pick indicators.
+Add a volume chart below the price candlesticks chart and force the xaxis to stay aligned.
 - [ ] Add more technical indicators to the dashboard (RSI, MACD, Bollinger Bands)
 - [ ] Implement backtesting module (src/backtesting/strategies.py)
 - [ ] Create custom screeners for TSX stocks
 - [ ] Develop and test swing trading strategies
-- [ ] Enhance the user interface with more interactive features
 - [ ] Write unit tests (in the tests/ directory)

 ## Overall Goals